-The opportunities we offer include specialist medicines manufacture and quality assessment, commercial consulting, medical devices development and clinical training.
+The opportunities we offer include specialist pharmaceutical medicines manufacture and quality assessment, diagnostics development, research, education, clinical training and innovation.

 Commercial enterprise and innovation are a key part of the trust’s five-year business strategy.

 All revenue from commercial activity is invested in NHS care, to ensure we continue to deliver to exceptional standards for our patients.

 We are able to support with projects including: